Skip to Main Content

 Gilded Age & Period Expertise

-Specialists in Gilded Age, Prohibition-era, Jazz Age, mid-century, and disco-era New York fashion, with deep knowledge of the city's distinctive costume evolution across every borough and decade.
+Pros in Gilded Age, Prohibition-era, Jazz Age, mid-century, and disco-era New York fashion, with deep knowledge of the city's distinctive costume evolution across each borough and decade.

 ACT 03